ebarr006/Maze-Environment/ReadMe.md

 </pre>

 ## Run Settings
 You can change some of the program's settings using command line arguments.
 Just add the flag and argument after <pre>start</pre>.
 To change the delay interval between mouse steps, use <pre>-t</pre> and the time interval (1 = 1 second, 0.5 = half a second).
-To see all command line argument settings, type <pre>-h</pre>.
+To change the maze file, use <pre>-m</pre> followed by the textfile name holding the maze.
+For all command line argument settings, type <pre>-h</pre>.

 ### Importing Sample Mazes